RyanMcPherson7/assignments-but-automated/README.md

 ```
 npm install
 ```
-3. To run the script, type the command:
+3. To run the script, run the command:
 ```
 npm start
 ```
-- This will take a few seconds depending on your internet connection and number of assignments
+> This will take a few seconds depending on your internet connection and number of assignments
-     > You must be connected to the internet